TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 5 - We'll now direct these processed logs to the ElasticSearch instance port 9200, protocol https.
 It configures auth with ES, Also setups up buffering for outoutting the logs (file-based buffering here), I've also customised the naming pattern of ElasticSearch indexing, The indexing would be based on the orginating namespace and the current date.

+### _How did we accelerate query and retrieval times in ES?_

-> Why did we customising ES Indexing Names?
+> Why did we customise ES Indexing Names?
 Being populated dynamically with the name of the originating namespace and its respective date, means a quicker query performance.
 Time-based Segmentation helps in implementing certain Stoarge Lifecycle Configuration. namespace Segragation also helps in an organised storage of logs and subsequently a faster retrieval.
 So, in future, if we'd wish to carry out historical data analysis, we'll be able to clearly delineate logs from different time periods and carry out Trend Analysis / Anomaly Detection

+### _Security Enhancements we've primarily focused upon_:-

+1- All communications between FluentD and other components, like K8s API and ElasticSearch are secured by TLS/SSL
+2- Interactions between FluentD instances for centralising the collected logs to a fluentD aggregator, are preceded by a mutual authentication via the `shared_key` . --> verifying the integrity and authenticity of the connection
+3- Hostname Verifications prevents traffic from being intercepted, prevents MITM - Man in the Middle Attacks
+4- Sensitive data has been giltered out before loga aggregation, this ensures none of the sensitive info/secrets lie exposed in the cluster logs.
+5 - Though I've covered buffer configuration management separately, it does partially fall in this context as well.
+There've been multiple measures implemented to ensure that resource usage is bounded, and thus preventing a DenialOfService Attack.

+---

+5. **`Fluentd_DaemonSet.yaml`** :-